 Need To Know

-It is essential that prospective students, whether first time freshman or transfer students, contact the Student Success Center as soon as possible after being admitted to Missouri Southern State University.
 To be eligible for services, you must submit appropriate documentation.
 This information should be submitted directly to the Coordinator of Student Disability Services where confidential files are kept.
 Do not submit this documentation with your Admissions application.
 Once your documentation has been received and reviewed, we will contact you for an appointment to discuss your documentation and a possible Accommodation Plan.
 Reasonable accommodations will be granted on a case-by-case basis pursuant to an interactive process between the student and the Coordinator of Student Disability Services.

 All students must meet the same admission criteria.
 Students coming from high school, who are transfer students or who are under the age of 21 must meet the current Admissions standards.
 For students who do not meet normal admissions criteria, there is a possible case-by-case consideration for exceptional admissions.
 Contact the Admissions Office for further information.